 Skip to main content

 Alongside the video stream, your app and the model exchange data over a real-time channel.
-This is how you control the model and receive feedback from it while video is generating.
+You control the model and receive feedback while it generates.

 • Commands are instructions your app sends to the model.
-They change what the model is doing in real time.
+They control what the model generates in real time.

 • Messages are updates the model sends back to your app.
-They report state, signal events, or push any data the model wants to share.
+They report state, signal events, or deliver data.

-For example, a generative video model might accept a set_prompt command to change what it is generating, and respond with periodic state messages reporting the current frame number and active prompt.
+For example, a video model might accept a set_prompt command to change what it generates, and respond with periodic state messages reporting the current frame number and active prompt.

 Commands flow from your app to the model, messages flow back